Bitcoin Verdict

 Report income from mining, staking, or payments

-Bitcoin received as income (mining, staking rewards, payment for services) is reported as ordinary income on your return, valued at the fair market value on the date you received it.
+Bitcoin that comes to you as income (from mining, staking rewards, or being paid for work) is reported as ordinary income on your return, valued at its fair market value on the day you received it.
+The key thing to note is the date and the price that day.

 04